scala-js/scala-js/DEVELOPING.md

     > set inScope(ThisScope in testSuite)(Seq(jsEnv := PhantomJSEnv().value))

-The tests for the javalibEx are in a separate testing project:
+There are also a few additional tests in a separate testing project:

-    > javalibExTestSuite/test
+    > testSuiteEx/test

 The compiler tests (mostly verifying expected compile error messages) can be run with